tembo-io/website/landing/src/content/docs/postgres_guides/how-to-show-tables-in-postgres/how-to-show-tables-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to show tables in Postgres
 ---

-# How to show tables in Postgres

 There are different ways to view the list of all tables.
 In this guide, we will study three different ways to view the tables - Using psql command, using SQL query, and Using PgAdmin tool.
 We will understand the whole step-by-step process with the help of an example